 With immense competition for jobs at the best airlines, there has been a trend towards airlines wanting new pilots to have additional qualifications to stand out from the crowded field of applicants.
 As a result, to secure a top job at a legacy carrier, you might need to shoulder the debt of a university degree on top of the flying debt.

 Automation is rapidly changing the aviation industry, and the role of the pilot is evolving as a result.
 At Flyingbynumbers, we’re not convinced pilots will be entirely replaced by machines anytime soon, but there’s no denying that technology is driving towards removing pilot input.

-It’s unlikely that pilots will be phased out of the cockpit entirely, but manufacturers are determined to reduce the number of pilots on the most tiring longhaul flights, as automation takes the strain during the cruise.
-It might not end your career, but, if implemented, it could drastically change the numbers of pilots airlines require.
+Even though it’s unlikely that pilots will be phased out of the cockpit entirely, manufacturers are determined to reduce the number of pilots on the most tiring longhaul flights, as automation takes the strain during the cruise.
+This might not end your career, but, if implemented, it could drastically change the numbers of pilots airlines require.

 Even if your job doesn’t disappear, after becoming a pilot, you’ll soon find out many members of the public are largely convinced automated planes will come in tomorrow.
 (This is despite our struggle with automating anything more complicated than a toaster, numerous automated car accidents, and a wildly high rate of drone crashes).

 Pilots are almost certain to hear how the autopilot always lands the plane — and they’ll shortly be made redundant — at virtually every social gathering you’ll ever attend.
 Loudly.

 Jet lag and timezone disruption are both huge, and pretty widespread, issues for airline pilots.
 Particularly, those who fly long-haul routes.
 This constant timezone changing can have a significant impact on your sleep patterns, both at work, and on your days off back at home.

 It’s not uncommon to find pilots sleeping through their first day off, or groggy all day and awake all night.